Skip to main content

 Without education, there are no possibilities.

-Many people in Zambia struggle to survive on a daily basis; almost half of the almost 20 million inhabitants live in poverty.
+Zambia is still suffering from the consequences of the HIV/AIDS pandemic.
+Almost half of the approximately 21 million inhabitants live in poverty.
 Climate change is already having devastating consequences in Zambia: Long dry seasons combined with shorter and heavier rainfall threaten the livelihoods of rural farming families.
 And there are many of them: Around 60% of people live in rural areas and rely on what their land yields.
 The economy has also deteriorated in recent years; income is falling and prices are rising.

-Due to the high HIV infection rate, many children in Zambia have lost one or both parents.
-As a result, they have to struggle through life as (Aids) orphans and have little prospect of a self-determined life.
+Many children and young people have lost one or both parents due to illness (often HIV/Aids).
+As a result, they grow up with relatives or take on responsibility for the family and younger siblings themselves.
+They often have hardly any money for the most necessary expenses.
 Although schooling is free, the school uniform, school materials and examination fees are too expensive for them or their foster family.
 They are at risk of remaining trapped in poverty.

 Overview